Image Loader Module

 Parameters:

-• image_name (str): Path to image file or embedded resource name
+• image_name (str): Name of the embedded image or path to image file

 Returns: